Generic selectors

 HYALURONIC ACID FILLERS

 HAFs are the most versatile fillers, and their injection is among the most commonly performed aesthetic techniques.
-HAFs are developed using HA powder and a cross-linker to prevent a rapid enzymatic degradation and increase durability.
+HAFs are developed using HA powder and a cross-linker to prevent rapid enzymatic degradation and increase durability.
 There is a wide spectrum of products with different cohesive and viscoelastic properties on the market.
 Key qualities of HAFs are HA content, type, and degree of cross-linking, and washing processes.
 The products also may contain a local anesthetic like lidocaine.3,11

 HAF can be divided into mono- and biphasic fillers.
-Biphasic fillers contain a mixture of cross-linked HA and a carrier of noncross-linked HA.
+Biphasic fillers contain a mixture of cross-linked HA and a carrier of non cross-linked HA.
 Monophasic HA fillers are produced through cross-linking by varying the percentage of high- and low-molecular weight HA.12

-Despite the fact, that HAFs are temporary fillers, clinical experience argues for extensive longevity of filler deposits injected in the subcutaneous fat of the lateral face, midfacial deep fat compartments, and chin.
+Despite the fact that HAFs are temporary fillers, clinical experience argues for extensive longevity of filler deposits injected in the subcutaneous fat of the lateral face, midfacial deep fat compartments, and chin.
 Magnetic resonance imaging (MRI) investigations demonstrated persistence of HAF up to 27 months in the lateral face and mid-face in single patients.13

 A trial investigated the spontaneous degradation of the HAFs 99 fill, Juvederm Voluma with Lidocaine, Neuramis Volume Lidocaine, Restylane Lyft with Lidocaine, and Yvoire Contour plus in hairless mice.
 The injection volume was 0.1 mL.
 The volume of the fillers increased in situ for up to 2 months and gradually decreased from 2 months to 18 months.
 The authors established a final kinetic model based on a one-compartment degradation.
 The swelling of HAF follows first-order kinetics in vitro in accordance with the following equation: dQtdt=k (Qe-Qt).
 Q indicates the swelling ratio, W0 describes the dehydrated weight of the HAF, while Wt stands for the hydrated weight at the time point t.
 The swelling ratio of the equilibrium of the HAF is Qe, Qt represents the swelling ratio at the time point t.
 The proportionality constant between the rate of swelling and the unrealized swelling capacity is k.
 The complete decomposition time for the investigated commercially available HAFs varied between 740 days for the biphasic Restylane Lyft with Lidocaine to 2050 days for Yvoire Contour plus.14

 Another in vitro study investigated eight different commercially available HAFs with a HA content between 8.7 and 27 mg/mL.
-Of each HAF, 4 mg/mL in phospate buffered saline (PBS) were incubated in with 5 IU/mL or 50 IU/mL bovine testis hyaluronidase (Sigma–Aldrich, Milan, Italy) at 37°C under stirring condition.
+Of each HAF, 4 mg/mL in phosphate buffered saline (PBS) were incubated in with 5 IU/mL or 50 IU/mL bovine testis hyaluronidase (Sigma–Aldrich, Milan, Italy) at 37°C under stirring condition.
 The amount of soluble HA was quantified by the carbazole assay.
 Eventually, the different HAFs were classified as low to very high stability gels [Table 2].15

 Table 2: Classification of HAF according to their resistance to enzymatic cleavage by bovine testicular hyaluronidase (BTH).
 Modified from the study of La Gatta et al.